Groupe-Gaillard/purrfect-ui/README.md

 # purrfect-ui

-React Project with Vite, Storybook, and Jest
+React/Typescript Project with Vite, Storybook, and Jest

 This React project is set up with the following tools: